The History Of Almond Production In America

 Almonds Made Their Premier In 1854

-In California’s history of almond production, the first time the commercial almond was displayed was in 1854.
+In California’s history of almond production, the commercial almond was displayed in 1854.
 Only four years after California became a state of America.
 The first domestic almond made its public bow at a California fair in 1854.
 During the half-century following, growers learned about suitable locations and varieties through trial and error.
 They learned about the sensitivity of almonds to frost, blight, insect pests, moisture control, harvesting methods, procedures for getting the nuts to market, and, more recently, about processing and products.

 Orchardists, notably A. T. Hatch of Suisun, undertook to improve production by scientific cross-pollination.
 Subsequently, three leading varieties would grow in California: the Nonpareil, Ne Plus Ultra, and IXL.
 These are Hatch varieties.
 It took many years to get orchards from the initially favored hillsides to escape frosts.
 Then move them into the valleys where they could more easily receive irrigation.